yala/Mirai/README.md

 This repository was used to develop Mirai, the risk model described in: [Towards Robust Mammography-Based Models for Breast Cancer Risk](https://www.science.org/doi/10.1126/scitranslmed.aba4373).
 Mirai was designed to predict risk at multiple time points, leverage potentially missing risk-factor information, and produce predictions that are consistent across mammography machines.
 Mirai was trained on a large dataset from Massachusetts General Hospital (MGH) in the US and was tested on held-out test sets from MGH, Karolinska in Sweden and Chang Gung Memorial Hospital in Taiwan, obtaining C-indices of 0.76 (0.74, 0.80), 0.81 (0.79, 0.82), 0.79 (0.79, 0.83), respectively.
 Mirai obtained significantly higher five-year ROC AUCs than the Tyrer-Cuzick model (p<0.001) and prior deep learning models, Hybrid DL (p<0.001) and ImageOnly DL (p<0.001), trained on the same MGH dataset.
 In our paper, we also demonstrate that Mirai was more significantly accurate in identifying high risk patients than prior methods across all datasets.
 On the MGH test set, 41.5% (34.4, 48.5) of patients who would develop cancer within five-years were identified as high risk, compared to 36.1% (29.1, 42.9) by Hybrid DL (p=0.02) and 22.9% (15.9, 29.6) by Tyrer-Cuzick lifetime risk (p<0.001).

 This code base is meant to achieve a few goals:
-- Provide exact implementation details for the development of Mirai
+- Provide exact implementation details for the development of Mirai to facilitate review of our paper
-- Help researchers to install Mirai for clinical workflows
-- Help researchers to validate Mirai on large datasets
+- Enable researchers to validate or further refine Mirai on large datasets
-- Help researchers to fine-tune Mirai on large datasets

 We note that this code-base is an extension of [OncoNet](https://github.com/yala/OncoNet_Public), which we used to develop Hybrid DL and ImageOnly DL.

+This repository is intended for researchers assessing the manuscript and researching model development and validation.
+The code base is not intended to be deployed for generating predictions for use in clinical-decision making or for any other clinical use.
+You bear sole responsibility for your use of Mirai.

 ## Aside on Software Depedencies
 This code assumes python3.6 and a Linux environment.